WICG/ink-enhancement/README.md

 This proposal provides infrastructure for authors to request a generic `InkPresenter` interface.
 A delegated ink trail `InkPresenter` can be requested and provided by User Agents that support it.

 The `DelegatedInkTrailPresenter` `setLastRenderedPoint` method is main addition of this proposal.
 Authors should use this method to indicate to the User Agent which PointerEvent was used as the last rendered point for the current frame.
-The PointerEvent passed to `setLastRenderedPoint` must be a trusted event and should be the last point that was used to by the application to render ink to the view.
-`setLastRenderedPoint` also accepts all relevant properties of rendering the ink stroke so that the User Agent can closely match.
+The PointerEvent passed to `setLastRenderedPoint` must be a trusted event and should be the last point that was used to by the application to render ink to the view. `setLastRenderedPoint` also accepts all relevant properties of rendering the ink stroke so that the User Agent can closely match the ink rendered by the application.
+The `diameter` passed as part of `InkTrailStyle` is to indicate the width of the ink trail drawn by the User Agent.

 Providing the presenter with the canvas allows the boundaries of the drawing area to be determined.
 This is necessary so that points and ink outside of the desired area aren't drawn when points are being forwarded.
 If no canvas is provided, then the containing viewport size will be used.